itsprakash87/rereact/README.md

 # rereact
-An attempt to reimplement react library
+An attempt to reimplement reactjs library